probablycorey/rando/README.md

-hmm, what is the problem
+I don't know, is it only colaboration?